-For the year ended 31 March 2014, the increase in our revenue from building construction works was mainly attributable to the increase in revenue from our two existing projects, which included approximately HK\$52.9 million for an alteration and additions works and approximately HK\$29.4 million for being the main contractor for re-development of a 21-storey industrial building.
+The increase in our revenue from building construction works was mainly attributable to the increase in revenue from our three major projects, which included a project amounted to: (i) approximately HK\$52.9 million for an alteration and additions works; (ii) approximately HK\$40.7 million for a residential project; and (iii) approximately HK\$29.4 million for being the main contractor for re-development of a 21-storey industrial building respectively for the year ended 31 March 2014.
 The decrease in our gross profit margin from building construction works was mainly attributable to the increase in sub-contracting fee and work progress.

 Revenue from fixed price construction contracts is recognised on the percentage of completion method, measured by reference to the proportion of work done performed by us and certified by relevant professionals.
-For the projects with works performed have not reached a stage that considered to be reliably estimated, no attributable gross profit would be recognised as alternations in budgets may be resulted from the actual site conditions and customers and/or main contractors' requirements.
-In practice, our Directors consider whether the project works can be measured reliably for revenue recognition after the actual field work commences and/or agree with customer(s) on the scope of works.
-Also, management has to estimate and alter the budgets after considering the current and expected material and labour costs.
-Accordingly, profit attributable to a project is only recognised upon the project reaches a stage that is considered to be reliably estimated.
-As some of our large projects was still in early phase as at 31 March 2014, we only recorded the contract cost incurred to date as revenue.
+For the projects with completion rate lower than 30%, no attributable gross profit can be recognised.
+As some of our large projects was still in early stage as at 31 March 2014, we only recorded the respective revenue and costs of sales in the same amount.
 As a result, our gross profit margin from building construction works decreased accordingly.